 2. Playing the ‘We are moving’ game

 I love this one.
 My husband and I have been playing this little game on the weekends.
 We will ask, “If we were moving to a 2-bedroom apartment would you take this?”
-We like to imagine we are moving to a 2-bedroom condo or townhouse, (eh-em no yard work), in Florida or another warm state!
+We like to imagine we are moving to a 2-bedroom condo or townhouse, (eh-em no yard work)!
 So far, we decided, the huge dining room table we bought is going, as is our second tv stand.
 Why I have two tv stands…I don’t know, seemed like a good idea at the time, so we could all watch tv separately, which never happens and is completely frivolous now that I think of it.

 3. My kids will learn to share their stuff